TheoElGato/tipe2026/README.md

 - Random factor (repeat several times using the same parameters)

 ##### Why URSAF ???
 Good question.
-In reality, URSAF is an acronyme for Stride Learning Simulation Research Unit (in french: Unité de Recherche de Simulation d'Apprentissage de la Foulée).
+In reality, URSAF is an acronyme for Stride Learning Simulation Research Unit (In French: Unité de Recherche de Simulation d'Apprentissage de la Foulée).
-I'm sure this was you're expected answer.
+I'm sure this was the answer you were expecting.

 ## How to build
-- Install cmake.
+- Install cmake
-- Install every dependency of SFML 2.5.1
+- Install every dependencies of SFML 2.5.1
 - Install libtorch (cuda is supported) and give the path to cmake with `-DCMAKE_PREFIX_PATH=/absolute/path/to/libtorch`
 - Use cmake to build, for example :
   `cmake -S . -B build`